PIPE ANCHOR

-Proper guiding and anchoring is essential to an installation of expansion joints.
+Proper pipe anchors and guides are essential to an installation of expansion joints.
 Pipe alignment guides and anchors will prevent the pipe from squirming or buckling during the compression cycle.
+Otherwise, your pipeline system may experience failure.
+This could put the safety of your workers in jeopardy, and the leakage may cause water damage to your facility.
+A structural piping engineer can assist you with the anchor design that is right for your system.

 Proper Alignment of Anchors and Guides